Competitive Local Routing with Constraints: Lower Bound on Local Routing

-Now, assume that $\pi$ consists of $f(n)$ non-vertical steps, for $n < f(n) < n \sqrt{n}$.
-Consider the $2 \sqrt{f(n)}$ neighbors of $s$ at horizontal distance at most $n \sqrt{f(n)}$ from $s$.
-Since $f(n)$ is less than $n \sqrt{n}$ and $G$ is a modified $n \times n$ grid with $n \geq 16$, these $2 \sqrt{f(n)}$ neighbors exist.
-Next, consider the vertical lines through these $2 \sqrt{f(n)}$ neighbors of $s$ and let $\pi'$ be the routing path $\pi$ minus vertices $s$ and $t$.
-We say that a vertex of $\pi'$ \emph{touches} a vertical line if it has a neighbor on that line.
-Hence, any vertex along $\pi'$ touches at most 2 vertical lines.
-This implies that the total number of lines touched by the vertices along $\pi'$ is at most $2 f(n)$.
-Hence, on average, a line is touched no more than $2 f(n)/2 \sqrt{f(n)} = \sqrt{f(n)}$ times.
-This implies that there exists a vertical line that is touched at most $\sqrt{f(n)}$ times.
-Let $u$ be the neighbor of $s$ on the vertical line that is touched the fewest number of times.
+The bottom row contains~$c$ vertices.
+We now consider the $2\sqrt{k}$ horizontally most central of these, that is, the first $\sqrt{k}$ vertices to the left of~$s$ and the first $\sqrt{k}$ vertices to the right of~$s$.
+Setting $c \geq 16$, the bottom row does contain at least these $2 \sqrt{k}$ vertices, by $k \leq c \sqrt{c}$.
+Setting $c$ a bit higher, we can assume that it contains $\Omega(1)$ more vertices at each end.
+Next, consider a vertical line through each of these $2 \sqrt{k}$ vertices.
+Let $\pi'$ be $\pi$ minus the vertices~$s$ and $t$.
+We say that a vertex of $\pi'$ \emph{touches} such a vertical line if its surroundings contain a point on that line.
+Hence, any vertex along $\pi'$ touches $O(1)$ vertical lines (see Figure~\ref{fig:RoutingLowerBoundGrid}).
+Since the vertical lines are $\Omega(1)$ grid positions away from the left and right sides of the grid, no vertical step of~$\pi'$ can touch any of these lines.
+Hence, the total number of line touches by the vertices along $\pi'$ is at most $O(k)$.
+Hence, on average, a line is touched $O(k/ \sqrt{k}) = O(\sqrt{k})$ times.
+This implies that there exists a vertical line that is touched $O(\sqrt{k})$ times.
+Let $u$ be vertex on the bottom row whose vertical line is touched the fewest number of times.

-We now create a new constrained $\Theta_6$-graph $G'$ such that the deterministic 1-local routing algorithm follows the same path, but $G'$ contains a short `almost vertical' path via $u$.
-We start with $s$, $t$, and all vertices of $\pi$.
-Next, we add all vertices and constraints connected to these vertices in $G$.
-On this point set and these constraints, we build the constrained $\Theta_6$-graph $G'$ (see Figure~\ref{fig:RoutingLowerBoundGraph}).

-Since the horizontal distance between vertices is far larger than their vertical distance, an `almost vertical' path from $u$ to the top row of $G'$ is formed.
-This almost vertical path is a path that is vertical whenever possible and uses detours to avoid path $\pi$~(see Figure~\ref{fig:RoutingLowerBoundDetours}): If $\pi$ arrives at a vertex $v$ that has a neighbor on the vertical line through $u$, we avoid $\pi$ by following one edge away from $\pi$, followed by an edge back to the vertical line through $u$~(see Figure~\ref{fig:RoutingLowerBoundDetours}a).
-If $\pi$ arrives at a vertex on the vertical line through $u$, we avoid the vertex before and after $v$ on $\pi$ as before, and meet $\pi$ at $v$~(see Figure~\ref{fig:RoutingLowerBoundDetours}b).